oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

-# Graph Studio: Query, visualize, and analyze a graph using PGQL and Python
+# Query and Visualize the Graph

 ## Introduction